edangx100/Recipe-Meal-Planner-A2A-MCP/README.md

 ### ✅4.
 Agent2Agent (A2A) Communication

 **A2A Communication:**
 - **RemoteA2aAgent** - Recipe Planner runs as independent server, Orchestrator as client.
-Orchestrator consumes Recipe Planner via A2A protocol (HTTP/JSON-RPC on port 8001)
+Orchestrator consumes Recipe Planner via A2A protocol

 ### ✅5.
 Model Context Protocol (MCP)